FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 with the specific heat capacity at constant volume $\mf c_v$.

-Besides the handling of boundary coditions and other additional processes, a set of coupled ordinary differential equations is derived to prescribe the evolution of the pressure
+Besides the handling of boundary conditions and other additional processes, a set of coupled ordinary differential equations is derived to prescribe the evolution of the pressure

 $$
 \mf \frac{dp}{dt} = \frac{\gamma - 1}{V} (\dq_l + \dq_u)\quad, and